-- Shoot through umbrellas are aimed at the subject and goes between the flash and the subject.
+- Shoot-through umbrellas are aimed at the subject and goes between the flash and the subject.
 This light is slightly more controllable.

 A softbox offers the benefits of soft light like an umbrella does, besides that it produces a narrower beam of light.
 This allows photographers to hit only a part of the subject with soft light, so it has better control of the direction of the light.
-Also In a softbox, the light goes through two pieces of material which spread out the light more evenly than an umbrella.
-The softness of the light depends on the relative size of softbox compared to subject size, so using a bigger softbox allows you to have a softer light.
+Also In a softbox, the light goes through two pieces of material that spread out the light more evenly than an umbrella.
+The softness of the light depends on the relative size of the softbox compared to subject size, so using a bigger softbox allows you to have softer light.
 The contrast is going to be determined by your light source to subject distance.

 Softbox has many shapes, ranging from squares, rectangles, Strips to Octaboxes (sometimes they are called Octabanks).
 They also come in various different sizes from small basketball-sized softboxes to large wall-sized softboxes.

 A beauty dish produces an edgy and crisp light that is favored for showing shape and texture in the subject.
 However, despite being a wide reflector it creates a harder light than a softbox.
 A beauty dish is a common type of lighting for sports portraits, which typically use a crisp type of lighting to highlight muscles, curves, and texture.
-Also, it is common lighting type for fashion and portrait photography because it gives you a natural look with slightly accentuated shadows.
+Also, it is a common lighting type for fashion and portrait photography because it gives you a natural look with slightly accentuated shadows.